Notes on thermodynamics of Schwarzschild-like bumblebee black hole: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we discuss the thermodynamics of Schwarzschild-like bumblebee black hole using Wald formalism.
-Our result is different from Ref.\cite{Ding:2022qcy,Gomes:2018oyd}.
-In previous studies, the author identifies $M$ as spacetime energy and invokes Bekenstein-Hawking formula $S=\frac{A}{4}$ as black hole entropy.\footnote{It was proposed there that the area should be redefined to $A \to \sqrt{1+l}4\pi r_{h}^{2}$.} But as the action contains non-minimal coupling between bumblebee field and metric field, the gravitational dynamics is vastly different from the Einstein gravity.
-We can not expect the form of thermodynamic variable in Einstein gravity still holds in the bumblebee gravity model.
-We propose that the correct way is to use Wald covariant phase space formalism to find new expressions of energy and entropy and then establish the first law.
-We find that the spacetime energy and entropy-area relation is no longer the same as Einstein gravity.
+In this work, we have discussed the thermodynamics of Schwarzschild-like bumblebee black hole using Iyer-Wald formalism.
+Our result is different from previous works such as Ref.\cite{Ding:2022qcy,Gomes:2018oyd,Karmakar:2023mhs}.
+In these studies, the authors either identified mass parameter $M$ as spacetime energy or simply used Bekenstein-Hawking area formula $S=\frac{A}{4}$ as black hole entropy.\footnote{It was proposed there that the area should be redefined to $A \to \sqrt{1+l}4\pi r_{h}^{2}$.} But as the action contains non-minimal coupling between bumblebee field and metric field, the gravitational dynamics is vastly different from the Einstein gravity.
+We can not expect the form of thermodynamic variables in Einstein gravity still hold in the bumblebee gravity model.
+We propose that the more appropriate way is to use Iyer-Wald covariant phase space formalism to find new expressions of energy and entropy and then establish the first law.
+We find that the expressions of internal energy and entropy are no longer the same as Einstein gravity counterparts.
 Interestingly, the entropy expression is also different from Wald entropy formula as a result of divergence of bumblebee field $b_{\mu}$ at the horizon.
 After getting thermodynamic first law, we also investigate other thermodynamic phenomenons such as black hole evaporation in geometric optics limit.

-There are many further directions which needs to be discussed.
-It is interesting to also compute the thermodynamic variables using Euclidean action and compare with the result obtained from Wald formalism.
-There is a mismatch between the two in Horndeski gravity \cite{Feng:2015oea},and because bumblebee gravity model has many similarities with Horndeski gravity, there may also exist this mismatch.
-Also as there is construction of bumblebee black hole with cosmological constant \cite{Maluf:2020kgf}, it is interesting to go to extended phase space and investigate the extended thermodynamics of bumblebee black hole.
-By using Wald formalism, it is also straightforward to establish the extended first law and investigate the phase transition behavior therein.